 Next the whole 2000 of us squished into a room the size of a NYC apartment to pik up trix on trellisin.
 We were entertained and took home some ideas for our beans and maters.

 Time is moving fast and it was Saturday already and I barely have any swag.I even brought my large backpack!
-The vendor corridor was overwhelming, I got distracted by some chicks.
-Did you know that guinea fowl eat ticks?!
-I tell ya these peeps were very popular.
+The vendor corridor was overwhelming, I got distracted by so

 I loaded up on seed catalogs.
 Chatted up the Vermiculture dude.
 Picked up brochures on worms and compost and Bio Tech innovations.
 How to grow ginseng, blueberries and taters.
 No Till concept, Permaculture, seedsaving. and Lions and tigers and BEARS oh my.